JSpeedie/cmp-tree/tests/013/README.md

 Ran from `tests/013`:

 * `cmp-tree first/ second/` should exit with an exit code of 1.
-* `cmp-tree -d first/ second/` should exit with an exit code of 1.
 * `diff -qr first/ second/` should exit with an exit code of 1.